Chair of Experimental Economics (‘Juniorprofessur‘)

 Experimental Economics, Gender Differences, Behavioral Finance

-Minimizing Learning in Repeated Real-Effort Tasks (with Volker Benndorf und Christian Sölch), Journal of Behavioral and Experimental Finance, Forthcoming.
+Minimizing Learning in Repeated Real-Effort Tasks (with Volker Benndorf and Christian Sölch), Journal of Behavioral and Experimental Finance 22, 239-248, 2019.

 Gender Differences in Motivational Crowding Out of Work Performance (with Volker Benndorf und Christian Sölch), Economic Inquiry 57, 206-226, 2019.